inside.ewu.edu

 2

 Section B–Required Upper Division Core Credits–choose three 5-credit 400-level CMST courses.
-The following classes cannot count in this section (B): CMST 480, CMST 481 or CMST 495, CMST 499.
+The following courses cannot count in this section (B): CMST 480, CMST 481 or CMST 495, CMST 499.
 Any course used in Section B cannot count in Section D.

 3

 Section D–Public Relations Specialty–choose 4-6 credits from the approved list.
-Any course used in Section D cannot count in Section B or C.
+Any course used in Section D cannot count in Section B or C. Students should consult with their advisor to discuss additional course options.

 4

-Section E–Design/Technology–choose one from the approved list.
+Section E–Experiential–choose 5-10 credits from the approved list.

 University Competencies and Proficiencies